For the Simplified Chinese translation, click 中文译文.

-A list operation action can execute any of the following types of operations.
+A list operation action can execute any of the following operations.
+The operations are categorized by the type of operands they have:

 These binary operations have as an input a list and either another list or an object.
-The resulting type depends on the type of the operation.
+They return another list or a Boolean, depending on the operation.
 All lists and objects must relate to the same entity.

 |Union||The result is a combination of the elements of both parameters avoiding duplicates.||List|